yachty66/gpu-benchmark/README.md

 The tool will:
 1. Load a Stable Diffusion pipeline
 2. Generate images for 5 minutes
-3. Counts image generations and track GPU temperature
+3. Count image generations and track GPU temperature
-4. Upload results to the leaderboard at [United Compute Benchmark](https://www.unitedcompute.ai/gpu-benchmark)
+4. Upload results to the [United Compute Benchmark Leaderboard](https://www.unitedcompute.ai/gpu-benchmark)

 ## What it measures